Mat6478/Calminder/README.md

 Thank you for your interest in Calminder!

-To get started copy this link and paste it into your browser!
+Calminder is a feature-rich and user-friendly calendar and reminder app designed to help users plan efficiently, stay organized, and stay motivated through powerful scheduling, task management, and productivity tools.

+Getting Started

 http://raysphereconsulting.com/

-Calminder is a feature-rich and user-friendly calendar and reminder app designed to help users plan efficiently, stay organized, and stay motivated through powerful scheduling, task management, and productivity tools.
+Go to the website pasted above and begin by creating your first task or event.
+Use the intuitive interface to explore task linking, custom reminders, and schedule blocking.
 Features:

 1. Simplified Planning